Commissioner for Electrical Safety

 Tammy is the Director of Platinum Electricians Morningside.
 She has extensive experience in the electricity industry in the public and private sector.

 Tammy is passionate about women in the electrical industry, founding Women in Power Association.
 She was recently awarded Construction Skills Queensland’s Construction Female of the Year.
-She is also the first woman to be elected to the Master Electricians Association.
+She is also the first female Councillor elected to the Master Electricians Board.

 Glen is the Principal Community Safety Specialist at Energy Queensland.
 He is a passionate advocate for electrical safety and works closely with workers in the agricultural, aviation and construction industries, speaking face to face of his experiences regarding powerline safety.
 Glen also works closely with marketing experts to develop and implement a variety of safety initiatives for homes and workplaces.

 Glen holds a Diploma of Management and is a licensed Electrical Fitter Mechanic.

 Ioni is the acting Professor at Queensland University of Technology’s Centre for Accident Research and Road Safety - Queensland (CARRS-Q) where she is also a Principal Research Fellow.